aws/secrets-store-csi-driver-provider-aws/README.md

 * usePodIdentity: An optional field that determines the authentication approach.
 When not specified, it defaults to using IAM Roles for Service Accounts (IRSA).
   - To use EKS Pod Identity, use any of these values: "true", "True", "TRUE", "t", "T".
   - To explicitly use IRSA, set to any of these values: "false", "False", "FALSE", "f", or "F".
 * preferredAddressType: An optional field that specifies the preferred IP address type for Pod Identity Agent endpoint communication.
-Values are case-insensitive.
+The field is only applicable when using EKS Pod Identity feature and will be ignored when using IAM Roles for Service Accounts.Values are case-insensitive.
 Valid values are:
   - "ipv4", "IPv4", or "IPV4" - Force the use of Pod Identity Agent IPv4 endpoint
   - "ipv6", "IPv6", or "IPV6" - Force the use of Pod Identity Agent IPv6 endpoint
   - not specified or any other value - Use auto endpoint selection, trying IPv4 endpoint first and falling back to IPv6 endpoint if IPv4 fails